Ready for some cool cranberry facts? There are lots! Here are just a few of our favs:

 Cranberries are native only to North America.
-The first bog was planted in Massachusetts in 1816.
+There are only three commercially grown crops that can make this claim – cranberries, blueberries and concord grapes.
 William MacNeil planted Canada’s first commercial bog in Nova Scotia in 1870.

 Early settlers thought the cranberry blossom resembled the head of a crane and called them ‘crane berries’.
 Cranberries were so important to early settlers, laws were passed in some areas to prevent wild bogs from being picked illegally.